Minimal Social Markup

 Requirements

 First, itâs relevant to know that in my work, I focus on minimal HTML.
 I prefer to use the least HTML possible, usually omit optional markup for that reason, and I love the idea of ID- and class-less web development.
-(Not removing all spaces on every page is one exception to this ruleââview-sourceâ is cool.)
+(Not removing all spaces on every page is one exception to this ruleââview-sourceâ is instructive.)

 But what are we trying to identify the least amount of markup for?
 In my mind, whatever is needed to: